tidymodels/infer/tests/testthat/_snaps/fit.md

       gss %>% specify(finrela ~ age + college) %>% fit()
     Condition
       Error in `fit()`:
-      ! infer does not support fitting models for categorical response variables with more than two levels.
-Please see `multinom_reg()` from the parsnip package.
+      ! infer does not support fitting models for categorical response variables with more than two levels. i Please see `multinom_reg()` from the parsnip package.